La Païva: Affair with Count Guido Henckel von Donnersmarck

-"La Paiva", as Lachmann became known after her second marriage, crossed paths in 1852 with the 22-year-old Prussian industrialist and mining magnate Count Guido Henckel von Donnersmarck.
+La Paiva, as Lachmann became known after her second marriage, crossed paths in 1852 with the 22-year-old Prussian industrialist and mining magnate Count Guido Henckel von Donnersmarck.
 They met at a party given by the Prussian consul in Paris, and according to Count Viel-Castel, she pursued him across Europe, pretending not to be interested in him but always managing to be in the same city at the same time and at the same social events.
-The young Reichsgraf was smitten and, upon meeting her again in Berlin, offered to make La Paiva his mistress and declared that, if she agreed, she would share his fortune.
+The young Reichsgraf was smitten, and upon meeting her again in Berlin, he offered to make La Paiva his mistress and declared that, if she agreed, she would share his fortune.
 La Paiva, who craved riches more than anything, was reported to have said, after settling down with the count, "All my wishes have come to heel, like tame dogs!"

 On 16 August 1871, La Païva obtained an annulment of her marriage to Albino Francisco de Araújo de Païva, and two months later, on 28 October, Thérèse Lachmann (the name she used on the marriage certificate) wed Guido Georg Friedrich Erdmann Heinrich Adalbert, Count Henckel von Donnersmarck, in the Lutheran Church in Paris.
-(The groom's gift to the bride was a triple-strand diamond necklace formerly owned by the deposed French empress, Eugénie.)
-As for La Païva's former husband, he committed suicide the following year, after his fortune was depleted by his ex-wife's avarice, gambling debts, and investments gone sour.
+(The groom's gift to the bride was a triple-strand diamond necklace formerly owned by the deposed French empress Eugénie.)
+As for La Païva's former husband, he committed suicide the following year after his fortune was depleted by his ex-wife's avarice, gambling debts, and investments gone sour.